Quantum control in foundational experiments: Complementarity and control with quantum circuits

-A quantum circuit model \cite{nc,circ} enables us to analyze the {\em gedanken} experiment at a higher level of abstraction and to understand the information flow between different subsystems.
-The delayed-choice experiment is equivalent to the quantum network in Fig.~1(b), where Hadamard gates $H$ play the role of beamsplitters; we call the top (black) line {\em the photon} and the bottom (red) line {\em the ancilla}.
+A quantum circuit model \cite{nc} enables us to analyze the {\em gedanken} experiment at a higher level of abstraction and to understand the information flow between different subsystems.
+The delayed-choice experiment \cite{it11,lucas,qdc_optics,kaiser12} is equivalent to the quantum network in Fig.~1(b), where Hadamard gates $H$ play the role of beamsplitters; we call the top (black) line {\em the photon} and the bottom (red) line {\em the ancilla}.
 The quantum random number generator is modelled by an ancilla prepared in the equal-superposition state $\ket{+}= \frac{1}{\sqrt{2}}(\ket{0}+ \ket{1})$, then measured; the result of this measurement (0 or 1) controls if BS$_2$ is inserted or not.
-The classical control after the measurement of the ancilla in Fig.~1(b) is equivalent to a quantum control before the measurement of the ancilla, Fig.~1(c).
+Classical control after the measurement of the ancilla in Fig.~1(b) is equivalent to quantum control before the measurement of the ancilla, Fig.~1(c).

 This seemingly innocuous transformation radically changes the setup and has two profound implications.
-First, since now we have a quantum beamsplitter in superposition of being present or absent, the interferometer is in a superposition of being closed or open.

-Second, a quantum control allows us to reverse the temporal order of the measurements.
+First, since now we have a quantum beamsplitter in a superposition of being present or absent, the interferometer is in a superposition of being closed or open.
+Second, quantum control allows us to reverse the temporal order of the measurements.
 We can now detect the photon before the ancilla, i.e., before finding out the interferometer is open or closed.
-This implies that we can choose if the photon behaves as a particle or as a wave {\em after} it has been already detected.
-A quantum control thus allows us to explore a regime outside the classical realm: in any classically-controlled experiment the choice of inserting or not the second beamsplitter has to be made before the photon is detected.
+This implies that the selection if the photon behaves as a particle or as a wave is made {\em after} it has been already detected.

+Quantum control thus allows us to explore a regime outside the classical realm: in any classically-controlled experiment the choice of inserting or not the second beamsplitter has to be made before the photon is detected.
 Since the photon and the ancilla interact at the $C(H)$ gate, the ancilla is always prepared before the photon reaches BS$_2$.